|Change of Name or Address||Grade Point Average (GPA)|

 |Grades and Incompletes||Withdrawal From College|

 Change of Name or Address

-A student who changes his/her name, home or local address is asked to notify the Office of Admissions and Records and the Library of this change immediately.
+A student who changes his/her name, home or local address is asked to notify the Office of Admissions and Records of this change immediately.
 Students are responsible for notifying these offices of such changes.
 Any communication mailed by the College to the student at the name and address in their records is considered delivered if notification is not received of any changes.

 To change your local address log in to your myBlinn account and go to the ‘My Records’ tab.
 Permanent address changes must be made in person at Enrollment Services on the Brenham Campus and at the Office of Admissions and Records on the Bryan and Schulenburg campuses.Adding and Dropping Courses

 Dropping Courses: It is the responsibility of the student to officially drop or withdraw from a course.
 Failure to drop/withdraw may result in a grade of "F" for the course.
 A grade of "Q" or "W" will be given for student-initiated withdrawals that are submitted on or before the withdrawal deadline.

 A grade of "Q" or "QF" is recorded for a student initiated drop that will be counted towards the six (6) drop rule.